 When should I book my wedding florist?

-You should be looking to book your florist between six to nine months ahead of your wedding day.
-Remember good florists book up quickly, especially during the height of wedding season.
+You should book your florist between six and nine months ahead of your wedding day.
+The best florists book up quickly, especially during the height of wedding season.
 Always get your booking confirmed in writing and be prepared to put down a deposit to reserve your date.

 How can I make the most of my wedding budget?